Presenters

 Luc Mehl has traveled over 10,000 miles throughout Alaska by foot, ski, bike, boat, and ice skate.
 Luc is a wilderness risk management and rescue training professional based in Anchorage, Alaska.
 His work has been recognized with several national awards: public service, leadership, and two book awards.
 More info at triplepointtraining.com.

-Mark Jacobs
+Matt Jacobs

 Matt started in SAR fifteen years ago with the Bay Area Mountain Rescue Unit (BAMRU), a mountain rescue team that responds to mutual aid searches in some of the most remote and technical parts of California.
 After moving to Tahoe, he maintained his involvement with BAMRU while also joining both Nevada County SAR and the Tahoe Nordic Search and Rescue team, which specializes in winter backcountry rescues in the North Tahoe area, often under adverse weather and avalanche conditions.